alams154/music-assistant-alexa-skill-prototype/LIMITATIONS.md

-## Supported Regions & Languages
+## Supported Languages & Regions

-- **Prototype support:** en-US only
+- en-US

-## Supported Devices (tested)
+## Supported Devices

+### Non-APL devices:
 - **Echo (Gen 1)**
+### APL devices:
-- **Echo Show 8 (Gen 2)** — supports APL
+- **Echo Show 8 (Gen 2)**

 ## Technical Limitations

-- Non-APL devices require proxied, internet-accessible HTTPS endpoints for media streaming
+- Non-APL devices requires a proxied, internet-accessible HTTPS endpoint for the Music Assistant stream

+  [This means your Music Assistant stream will be publicly accessible on the internet.
+Take appropriate security measures to protect your Music Assistant instance.]

 ## Known Issues

-- APL devices: pause and stop intents are not currently working
+### All devices:
-- All devices: there is a noticeable delay when pausing; this is caused by the AlexaPy library
+- There is a noticeable delay when pausing; this is caused by the AlexaPy library

+### APL devices:
+- Pause and stop are not currently working
-- APL devices: album art is not currently working
+- Album art is not currently working

+## Future Improvements (Organized by priority)
+- MA stream control from Non-APL devices
+- Support for additional languages and regions